qazuor/reactFormToolkit/docs/public/docs/en/introduction.md

 ## Why React Form Toolkit?

 Building forms in React can be challenging.
-You need to handle form state, validation, error messages, and more.
-React Form Toolkit simplifies this process by providing a set of components and hooks that handle all the complexity for you.
+You need to handle form state, validation, error messages, and more. **Qazuor React Form Toolkit** simplifies this process by providing a set of components and hooks that handle all the complexity for you.

 ### Problems We Solve